boltlabs-inc/key-mgmt/CONTRIBUTING.md

 Issues are described in the issue tracker, but there is also supporting inline documentation noting the specific location of various types of problems in the code.
 These are marked as `TODO (optional modifiers):`.
 Potential modifiers include:
 - `design`: Solving the issue requires addressing an open design question
 - `implementation`: Solving the issue requires building out some aspect of the implementation that didn't exist at time of writing
+- `feature`: Solving the issue involves building an optional feature